 The TGV (“train à grande vitesse”) system offers high-speed links from Paris to many regional capitals.
 French inter-city public transportation doesn’t get more efficient than this.
 Tickets for these trains must be booked in advance and all seats are pre-allocated.
 There are two classes in TGV: first (three seats in the width of the wagon) and second (four seats).

 The service is fast and reasonably comfortable with proficient bilingual customer service.
 Three levels of pricing are available: standard (tourist), standard premier (upgrade with a small meal), and full Business Premier (Club Class).

-The easiest way of getting around Paris is “le Métro” (“the Metro” or subway system).
-Metro stations are identified by street signs displaying a large “M.” One ticket is good for any one-way journey, no matter the length.
+You can buy a ticket at guichets (ticket offices), newsagents, and café-tabacs.
+There are also automatic ticket machines that sell them.
+One ticket is good for any one-way journey, no matter the length.
 You can use your Metro ticket on the Metro, on buses, and on the RER within the city limits.